allisonhorst/gt-awesome-tables/README.md

 # Some little examples:

 Since sometimes I'm even overwhelmed by the "simple" examples in R-documentation, I created some of my own here (using built-in datasets or tibbles that I make).
-Each example shows something a little different, described in the .Rmd.
+Each example shows something a little different.